OksanaZaitseva/final-project-rsschool/README.md

 ## Development

-The code in this repository was tested, formatted with black, and pass mypy typechecking before being commited to the repository.
+The code in this repository was tested, formatted with black, and pass mypy typechecking before being committed to the repository.
-Development was condacted on Windows 10.
-Some corrections was added to dev files in comperison with demo project files.
+Development was conducted on Windows 10.
+Some corrections was added to dev files in comparison with demo project files.

 Install all requirements (including dev requirements) to poetry environment:
 ```